Apartment Rental Questions and Answers

 3. Acceptable Credit Rating/varies by property.

 4. A Criminal History Background Check is required by every occupant over the age of 18, upon application.
-Disclose or discuss any background issues prior to the apartment search and on your apartment application.
+Disclose any background issues on your apartment rental applications.
+Additionally, disclosing background issues with your apartment locator during initial consultation is recommended.

-5. Broken lease or Eviction - either of these issues will negatively affect apartment approval and should be discussed with your apartment locator.
+5. Broken lease or Eviction - both of these issues respectively will negatively affect your approval and should be discussed your your apartment locator during initial consultation.

-Q.Why should I use your service to find my new apartment as opposed to looking for apartments on my own?
+Q.Why should I use your service to find an apartment as opposed to looking for apartments on my own?

 A. Just as you would hire a professional for any important service such as financial or legal - you should enlist the services of a licensed professional for a lengthy commitment involving thousands of dollars and where you will live.
 My knowledge and experience will be invaluable to you in your search for your new apartment.
 I have the skills, knowledge and expertise to find the perfect place, hassle free, stress free and in the most timely and efficient manner possible.